 In addition to being a job board, Indeed aggregates jobs from other job posting sites and cross-posts them on Indeed.
 From a job seeker’s point of view, Indeed is probably the better place to look for a job.
 More employers post jobs on Indeed than any other job board.
 Even Glassdoor posts its open positions on Indeed.

 However, once you find a job you like, it’s good to check out the company’s reviews on both sites.
-In fact, on Glassdoor, you’ll get insight into what the company’s interview process is like.
+On Glassdoor, you’ll even get insight into what the company’s interview process is like.

 However, if you want to advertise your open positions, you’ll have to pay extra regardless of which job posting site you use.
 Advertising ensures your job posting is seen by a larger audience, increasing the likelihood that qualified job seekers will apply.